Bringing your family to Melbourne

 Your family can be a great source of comfort and joy while you study abroad — here’s how you can bring them to Melbourne.

 Having your family with you in Melbourne can help you settle into the student life, but there are some things you should consider when deciding to bring them over with you.
 You should think about:

 - the impact on your own studies if your family is unable to adjust to life in Melbourne

 - whether family members who do not speak English may have additional challenges adjusting to life in Melbourne

-- whether your children will be able to adjust to schooling in Melbourne and re-adjust on their return home.
+- whether your children will be able to adjust to schooling in Melbourne and re-adjust upon their return home.

-We strongly recommend you complete your first semester of study before you bring your family to Melbourne.
-This will give you time to adjust to life and study in Melbourne, to find somewhere to live, and to organise childcare or schooling if you have children.
+We highly recommend that you complete your first semester of study before you bring your family to Melbourne.
+This will give you some time to adjust to life and study in Melbourne, find somewhere to live and organise child care or schooling if you have children.

 Ensure you have sufficient funds to support your family for the duration of their stay in Melbourne.

 - airfares for your family to and from Australia